Nagios Troubleshooting Guide

 [ERROR] Nagios event in file /tmp/pagerduty_nagios/pd_12334543223_1235.txt DEFERRED due to network/server problems.

-Is the server behind a proxy?
-If so, it needs to be specified when executing the Perl script.
+If your server is behind a proxy, you will need to specify it when executing the Perl script.
 Add the following switch to the Nagios command that calls the script, as well as your cron job:

 --proxy https://my.proxy.com:<port>